Related Party Transactions

 16. RELATED PARTY TRANSACTIONS

 The Company manages barge pools as part of its Inland Services segment.
 Pursuant to the pooling agreements, operating revenues and expenses of participating barges are combined and the net results are allocated on a pro-rata basis based on the number of barge days contributed by each participant.
 Companies controlled by Mr. Fabrikant, the Executive Chairman and Chief Executive Officer of SEACOR, and trusts established for the benefit of Mr. Fabrikant’s children, own barges that participate in the barge pools managed by the Company.
 Mr. Fabrikant and his affiliates were participants in the barge pools prior to the acquisition of SCF Marine Inc. by SEACOR in 2000.
-During the years ended December 31, 2019, 2018 and 2017, Mr. Fabrikant and his affiliates earned $0.5 million, $0.9 million and $0.6 million, respectively, of net barge pool results (after payment of $0.1 million, $0.1 million and $0.1 million, respectively, in management fees to the Company).
-As of December 31, 2019 and 2018, the Company owed Mr. Fabrikant and his affiliates $0.1 million and $0.5 million, respectively, for undistributed net barge pool results.
+During the years ended December 31, 2020, 2019 and 2018, Mr. Fabrikant and his affiliates earned $0.6 million, $0.5 million and $0.9 million, respectively, of net barge pool results (after payment of $0.1 million, $0.1 million and $0.1 million, respectively, in management fees to the Company).
+As of December 31, 2020 and 2019, the Company owed Mr. Fabrikant and his affiliates $0.4 million and $0.1 million, respectively, for undistributed net barge pool results.

 Mr. Fabrikant is a director of SEACOR Marine.
-The Company has provided certain transition services to SEACOR Marine related to the Spin-off and the total amount earned from these transition services during the years ended December 31, 2019, 2018 and 2017 was $0.6 million, $4.6 million and $3.5 million, respectively.
+Prior to 2020, the Company provided certain transition services to SEACOR Marine in connection with the Spin-off and the total amount earned from these transition services during the years ended December 31, 2019 and 2018 was $0.6 million and $4.6 million, respectively.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.